FayZ676/study-stream-python/README.md

 4. This project also uses OpenAI's GPT-3.5 LLM model which requires a valid API key.
 Add your API key to the `.env` as well.

 ## Future Updates
-- [ ] Add support for other browsers.
+- [ ] Add support for other scrapers.
 ChromeWebdriver is finicky.
+I recall using `requests` once to do the same thing much simpler.
 - [ ] Add support for other models.
 GPT-3.5 LLM is expensive.
 - [ ] Convert into a REST API (FastAPI is easy).
+Sucks to have to run the script every time you want to query.